 It is one of my favorite parts of Tabbouleh.

-DRESSING: The dressing is a light lemon dressing mixing lemon juice and extra virgin olive oil.
+DRESSING: The dressing is a light lemon dressing mixing fresh lemon juice and extra virgin olive oil.

 TIPS FOR MAKING TABBOULEH: